refraction-ray/admc/README.md

 ### Examples

-* Fast locate the critical value for 2D Ising model
+* Fastly locate the critical value for 2D Ising model

+  In this example, we utilize various features that ML frameworks that enable us to utilize.
+We implement Wolff update scheme for 2D Ising model with vectorize scheme so that tens of thounds of Markov Chains can be simulated at the same time easily.
+Together with GPU acceleration, automatic differentiation infrastructure and carefully designed optimizers, ML frameworks can make our life easy even beyond ML tasks.

+* Calculate Fisher matrix for unnormalized distribution with novel AD on KL divergence

+  In this example, we show six approaches to calculate Fisher matrix for a distribution with parameters.

-* End-to-end, easy-to-implement VMC with neural network
+* End-to-end, easy-to-implement VMC with neural network wavefunctions